nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 - This is really messy

 Good Feedback 👍
-- Try using `position: relative;` here instead of `margin`, it is more suitable in this situation because [...]
+- Try using `position: relative;` here instead of `margin`, it is more suitable in this situation because we need to break the flow of the page and have the elements overlap.
-- This class name is named in kebob-case, we should name it to camelCase to stay consistent with the rest of the site
+- This class name is named in kebob-case, we should name it to camelCase to stay consistent with the rest of the site.
 - Great work!!
 (Always remember to recognize good work!
 With emojis!✨)

 **When a pull request is approved**